-Dancing on the Edge Women’s Book Group: Our reading for February is “The Comet Seekers” by Helen Sedgwick.
+Dancing on the Edge Women’s Book Group: Our reading for April is Our Souls at Night by Kent Haruf.
 All are welcome for fellowship and discussion in the Second Cafe each second and fourth Monday evening at 7 p.m.

 One-Anothering: If you’re looking for a group that cultivates community and spiritual growth, come visit the One-Anothering Sunday School class.
 We are a group of women who share joys and concerns, pray together, grow spiritually and show up for each other.
 This spring we’re reading Falling Upward by Richard Rohr.
 Come see if this class is for you.
 We meet Sunday mornings at 9:25 in the Adult Education Wing.
 For more information contact Laura Hileman (email@example.com) or St. Clair Blue (firstname.lastname@example.org).

 Creation Care Recycling Day on May 12: Second is co-hosting a recycling event scheduled for May 12 from 9am to 12pm.
 The event will take place at West End United Methodist Church located at 2200 West End Avenue and will be held rain or shine.
 Bring your shredding, old computers, medications and more to be properly recycled at our Creation Care Recycling Day!
 Find out more about what is accepted and what is not accepted here.